Saurinpatel20/NucleoTIDE-Hackathon/README.md

-# NucleoTIDE-Hack
+# Stochiometer
 Our 2020 NucleoTIDE hackathon project is a stoichiometry calculator with 5 different calculators!
 All of them are listed below in features.
+You can take a look at the Devpost [here](https://devpost.com/software/stochiometer)!

 ## Table of Contents
 * [Dependencies](#dependencies)